maxlevesque/meanSquaredDisplacement/README.md

 Written by *Maximilien Levesque*, while in postdoc in the group of *Mathieu Salanne* at
 UPMC Univ Paris 06, CNRS, ESPCI, UMR 7195, PECSA, F-75005 Paris, France

+## Thanks

+Marie Jardat for extensive testing and bug reports of the beta versions.

 ## How to compile it

 You need to install `scons`, which is a newer and better and easier equivalent to the much complicated `make`.